anqurvanillapy/ice1000.github.io/_posts/2020-1-26-FromOpToEffect.md

 ### General idea

-What we've did just now is that we use a function (namely `bind`) to control the execution of statements.
+What we've done just now is that we use a function (namely `bind`) to control the execution of statements.
-The `bind` function passes the result of each statements right along their execution, so latter statements can depend on the result of prior ones.
+The `bind` function passes the result of each statement right along its execution, so latter statements can depend on the result of prior ones.

 We may've seen similar things before.